rbjansen/dual-actual/README.md

 docker compose up -d --build
 ```

-Log in, set up your accounts, and find the ID of the account you want to apply the conversions to under Advanced Settings.
+Log in, set up your accounts, and find the sync ID of your budget under Advanced Settings.
+This example repository uses [Synth](https://synthfinance.com/) for exchange rates, which provides a free plan of 1000 API calls per month.
+Should be more than enough.

 > **Recommended**: connect your bank accounts to Actual to be able to import your latest transactions with the click of a button.
 See Actual's instructions [here](https://actualbudget.org/docs/advanced/bank-sync/).

-This example repository uses [Synth](https://synthfinance.com/) for exchange rates, which provides a free plan of 1000 API calls per month.
-Should be more than enough.

-Update `config.js` with your values and update the `.env` file with the following keys, replacing the values with your own:
+Replace the values in the `.env` with your own:

 ```bash
 SYNTH_API_KEY="<your-synth-api-key>"